-During winter and fall, keep the Christmas cactus in a window with direct sunlight, but during the spring and summer, the plant needs indirect sunlight or filtered sun.
-Plants need at least 13 hours of darkness daily starting in mid-September and continuing through mid-November or the buds will not form, or they will form and drop.
-However, if you keep the cactus in a room where the temperatures are 55 degrees Fahrenheit, it doesn't need a full 13 hours of darkness.
+During winter and fall, keep the Christmas cactus in a window with direct sunlight, but during the spring and summer, the plant needs indirect light or filtered sun.
+Plants need at least 13 hours of darkness daily starting in mid-September and continuing through mid-November or the cactus buds will not form—or they will form and drop.

 Turning on lights in a room or car lights that shine in the window where the Christmas cactus is kept will interrupt the number of hours of darkness the plant needs during its dark period.
 This problem will cause buds to drop.
 If the plant is in a room where these conditions exist, move the plant to a new spot in September, perhaps a dark closet, and leave it there for eight weeks before returning it to its original location.